MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/02-Ex1-introduction-transform-research-exercise.md

 ### Scenario

-You’re a Senior Marketing Strategist at Relecloud, a global technology company that develops smart workspace solutions.
+You're a Senior Marketing Strategist at Relecloud, a global technology company that develops smart workspace solutions.
 This product line combines IoT-enabled office sensors, AI-powered environmental controls, and collaborative software to optimize office productivity, energy efficiency, and employee well-being.

 Your goal is to develop a marketing campaign for Relecloud's latest product, Relecloud WorkSmart 360.
 It's a comprehensive platform that monitors space utilization, adjusts lighting and temperature, and provides analytics to improve workspace efficiency.